-The Respondent did not make any specific submissions with respect to the language of the proceeding.
+The Respondent did not make any submissions with respect to the language of the proceeding nor reply to the Complainant's allegations.

 In exercising its discretion to use a language other than that of the registration agreement, the Panel has to exercise such discretion judicially in the spirit of fairness and justice to both parties, taking into account all relevant circumstances of the case, including matters such as the parties' ability to understand and use the proposed language, time and costs (see WIPO Overview of WIPO Panel Views on Selected UDRP Questions, Third Edition ("WIPO Overview 3.0"), section 4.5.1).